 What does registering for and taking exams in an IB course entail?
 Check out these IB Curriculum Briefs for many IB courses offered at GRS.

 Important documents for IB Candidates

 - Tips for Parents and Guardians Supporting A3 Students at Great River School

 - Frequently Asked Questions about the IB Diploma and taking IB exams at GRS

 There are fees involved with the IB testing.
 They are outlined in the Frequently Asked Questions documents available to download above.
 Payment is due by Nov.
 1 in the school year that students will take IB exams (usually senior year).
-Written requests for a scholarship for IB fees must be submitted to Melanie or Christina by November 1.
+Written requests for a scholarship for IB fees must be submitted to Melanie or Sam by October 30 and must be accompanied by a completed application for free/reduced lunch.
 Any student who qualifies for a scholarship for IB fees is expected to follow through in good faith with all internal assessments and exams for courses for which they registered for IB exams.
 Any student who qualifies for a scholarship for IB fees and does not turn in an IB internal assessment on time or take all exams for the course will be billed the full cost of the corresponding IB registration.

 Important Dates for GRS IB students

-Nov.
-1, 2014 — Class of 2015 last day to pay IB exam fees, complete free/reduced lunch application, change IB
+October 30, 2014 — Class of 2016 last day to register for individual IB exams; Class of 2015 last day to pay IB exam fees, complete free/reduced lunch application, change IB registration

 December 19, 2014 — Final Extended Essay due for Class of 2015 IB Diploma candidates